Guidelines on combatting Money Laundering and Terrorist Financing

 Adopting measures to detect and prevent Money Laundering and Terrorist Financing is important to identify and stop criminal and terrorist activity and to protect the reputation of Art Businesses and the art market.

-Guideline 2- Do a risk assessment of your business
+Guideline 1- Do a risk assessment of your business and apply risk based measures

 - What AML measures has the Art Business already adopted?